NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

 ### PackageReference projects

-Props and targets are not added to the project file but are instead are made available through `{projectName}.nuget.g.targets` and `{projectName}.nuget.g.props`.
+Props and targets are not added to the project file but are instead made available through `{projectName}.nuget.g.targets` and `{projectName}.nuget.g.props`.
 These files are automatically generated when restore is run.

 When a project targets more than one framework, the imports to these files are conditioned on the target framework name.

 MSBuild `.props` and `.targets` files for multi-framework targeting can be placed in the `\buildMultiTargeting` folder.